Acne – Diagnosis, Symptoms, and Treatment

 What is Acne?

-Acne is a medical condition characterized by infection and inflammation of the pores in the skin.
+Acne is a medical condition characterized by inflammation of the pores in the skin.
 The most commonly affected areas include the forehead, cheeks, chest, and back.
-The condition frequently occurs in adolescent males and females due to increases in androgen levels.
-It may also occur in patients with other underlying diseases such as polycystic ovarian syndrome.
-Acne often leads to self-consciousness and reduced confidence due to its cosmetically displeasing appearance and typical age of onset.
+Acne is most common in adolescent males and females due to increased levels of hormones known as androgens.
+It may also occur in patients with other underlying diseases that increase the levels of androgens such as polycystic ovarian syndrome of those that use certain medications, such as those used for infertility treatment.
+Acne rarely leads to serious medical harm but can be extremely distressing as it results in a change in appearance.
+Often during the teenage years, which is an extremely vulnerable time in most patient’s lives.

 What Causes Acne?

-The pores fill and get plugged with dead skin debris, sebum, and bacteria – which promote skin irritation and inflammation.
-This can acutely result in redness, swelling, and pain of the skin lesions – these are frequently referred to as “pimples.”
-Patients may also develop comedones, which is the medical term for “black heads.”
-These are chronic forms of pimples that due not generally become inflamed.
+Acne begins when the pores fill get plugged with dead skin debris and skin oils known as sebum.
+This leads to bacteria getting trapped in the pores and allows for it to grow rapidly – which promotes skin irritation and inflammation.
+This results in small areas of redness and swelling frequently referred to as “pimples.”
+Patients may also develop comedones, which is the medical term for “blackheads.”
+These result from more chronic blockages of the pores that do not become infected and instead continue to accumulate more oils and dead skin debris.

 How Common is Acne?